Environmental Education

 For more information please download the S4P information pack.

-The closing date for submissions is 31 August 2023.
+The closing date for submissions is Friday 26 July 2024.

 All submissions should be made online via the S4P website.

-2021 Speaking 4 the Planet winners
+Previous Speaking 4 the Planet winners

-Winners of the 2021 Speaking 4 the Planet competition have been announced.
-Given 2021 is the first year of the UN’s Decade of Ecosystem Restoration, the focus for S4P was on the protection of biodiversity and ecosystems.
+2021 was the first year of the UN’s Decade of Ecosystem Restoration, and the focus for S4P was on the protection of biodiversity and ecosystems.
 The theme of Rewind the Clock – Reverse Ecosystem Degradation attracted 43 entries.
 Entrants came from schools in Liverpool, Willoughby, Sutherland Shire, Parramatta and Georges River Local Government Areas.

 The impassioned speech of Mohamed Affouf of Blakehurst High School, which called for an end to the littering that pollutes our oceans and injures and kills animals, won the speaking prize.